Our Blog

 1. Citizenship by Naturalization

 A foreign national resident in Ghana may apply to become a Ghanaian citizen by naturalization.
 According to the Citizenship Act 2000 (Act 591), an individual becomes a citizen of Ghana by naturalization where such a person applies to the Minister of Interior and their application is subsequently approved by the President of Ghana.
-Such a person becomes a citizen after the certificate of naturalization has been issued and oath of allegiance sworn to.

 DOES SIZE REALLY MATTER IN YOUR CHOICE OF A LAW FIRM?